 The GSEPS plan includes automatic enrollment in the 401(k) plans at a contribution rate of 5% of salary unless the participating member elects otherwise.
 The member may change such level of participation at any time.
 In addition, the member may make such additional contributions as he or she desires, subject to limitations imposed by federal law.
-The State will match 100% of the employee's initial 1% contribution and 50% of contribution percent's two through five.
-Therefore, the State will match 3% of salary when an employee contributes at least 5% to the 401(k) plans.
-Employee contributions greater than 5% of salary do not receive any matching funds.
+The State will match 100% of the employee's contribution up to 5% of employee salary.
+Therefore, the State will match 5% of salary when an employee contributes at least 5% to the 401(k) plans.
+GSEPS members with at least six years of service, and who are contributing at least 5% will get an additional half percent employer match for every full year of service in excess of five years, up to a maximum match of 9%.